developerpiru/VisualizeTRACS/README.md

 - library(DT)

 # Installation
-At the R command prompt or in RStudio, run these commands to install dependencies:
+1. At the R command prompt or in RStudio, run these commands to install the dependencies (listed above) if you don't already have them installed:

 	install.packages("shiny")